joebluems/RandomForestVariations/1_scikit/README.md

 <br clear="left"/>

 ### THE SCOOP
 A model built with **scikit-learn is lightweight and portable**.
 This makes it a good candidate for being *deployed via API in a docker container*.
 If your scoring job is extrememly large or feature extraction is complex, this model alone won't help you, but you can achieve scaling with a tool like Kubernetes orchestrating those containers.
-On the training side, it's a good choice for a quick-and-dirty model that gives you a good baseline without custom coding.
+On the training side, it's a **good choice for a quick-and-dirty model that gives you a good baseline without custom coding**.
+Why should you re-write the steps to calculate AUC when it's already done for you?
 You can always paste the code into a notebook if command-line interfaces aren't your thing.
 <br/>

 ### THE SET-UP